Meet the Vice Chancellor and Dean

 Executive Vice Chancellor and Provost

-Additionally, Scott has taught multiple courses in toxicology, health disparities, cultural competency, research methodology, and leadership.
-Her own research has been published in the field through peer-reviewed articles, essays, textbooks and other notable peer-reviewed publications, including the American Journal of Pharmaceutical Education, American Journal of Health-System Pharmacy, Currents in Pharmacy Teaching and Learning, and others.
-She has explored topics like diversity and inclusivity in academia, social media use by pharmacy professionals, drug abuse and dangerous misuse of common products, and how pharmacists can help underserved communities.
+In addition to faculty teaching experiences, her own research has been published in the field through peer-reviewed articles, essays, textbooks and other notable peer-reviewed publications, including the American Journal of Pharmaceutical Education, American Journal of Health-System Pharmacy, Currents in Pharmacy Teaching and Learning and others.